 II.
 What is a Customer Facility Charge?

-A. Definition and Basic Structure
+A. Definition and Structure

-B. CFC vs. PFC – Key Distinctions
+B. CFC vs. PFC – Distinctions

-The distinction between CFCs and Passenger Facility Charges (PFCs) is fundamental and frequently misunderstood.
-While both are airport fees contributing to financing airport improvements, they operate under entirely different legal authorities and regulatory frameworks.
+The distinction between CFCs and Passenger Facility Charges (PFCs) While both are airport fees contributing to financing airport improvements, PFCs authorized under 49 U.S.C. § 40117 vs. state law for CFCs.

 While CFCs and concession fees are distinct revenue mechanisms, they often operate in parallel to fund airport operations and improvements.
-Understanding the relationship between these revenue streams is important for comprehensive airport financial planning.

-CFCs, by contrast, are not negotiated through concession agreements.
+"CFCs, by contrast, are established by airport authority policy and state law, not through concession agreements, at 28 of 31 large-hub airports (DWU survey)."
 They are regulatory charges established by airport authority policy and state law.
 CFCs are distinct from and supplementary to concession fees.
-An airport may collect both concession fees (typically in the 5-10% range of rental car revenues) and CFCs (a per-transaction charge) from rental car companies.
+An airport may collect both concession fees (8.2% median, DWU 2024 concession review) and CFCs (a per-transaction charge) from rental car companies.

 D. History and Evolution of CFCs